Last Modified: March 30, 2014

 If you want the best transmit audio out of an IC-7000, here's a suggestion.
-Set the transmit audio to Wide position, and set the low frequency setting of the Wide position to 100 Hz.
+Set the transmit audio to Wide position.
+Set the high frequency rolloff at 2.5 kHz (factory is 2.7 kHz), and leave the low frequency setting to 300 Hz (these settings minimize IMD).
 Close talk the microphone (one inch away from your lips), and set the microphone gain at about 7% for the average voice.
 And, if your were thinking about doing a microphone mod to increase the low frequency content, forget it, as this defeats the HM-151's noise canceling capability; something you don't want to do in a mobile scenario.

 If you use an Icom 2KL amplifier, or an Icom AT-500 tuner, or one of the many after-market devices which use the band select voltage for control, you'll have to open up the radio and solder a jumper to activate it.
-I removed the cover to look at the pad, and I can tell you it won't be easy to do.
-The fact that Icom states in their owners manual, "Performing this modification is the customers responsibility.
+Doing so is not an easy task, and one best left to a professional.
+Fact is, the Owner's Manual states: "Performing this modification is the customers responsibility.
 Icom does not guarantee the modifications results."
-The reason for the no guarantee is the fact the Band Voltage is not stable when the radio is battery powered.
+One of the reasons for the no guarantee is the fact the Band Voltage is not stable when the radio is battery powered.

 Another very important caveat with respect to the IC-7000 (and older IC-706), is to make sure the grounding screw for the remote cable is installed.
 It is very small (2 mm x 6 mm), and is depicted on page 16, center drawing, Figure 2, in the Owners Manual (reproduced at left).
 Leave it out, and you're in for major RFI problems.
 The 706 cable is slightly different (see page 10), but the same caveat applies.